jviars/proxmox-9-macos-tahoe-claude-cowork-prompt/vm_creation_prompt.md

-Here is the revised, generalized version of your prompt.
-I stripped out the elements tied specifically to your hardware (like the exact Broadwell Xeon CPU reference), hardcoded storage pools (`local-zfs`), and hardcoded VM IDs.

-I replaced them with clear **placeholders** (like `<your-storage-pool>` and `<vmid>`) and added an automated configuration block that dynamically handles disk attachment regardless of storage names.

----

 # ONE-SHOT AGENT PROMPT: Create macOS Tahoe VM on Proxmox 9

 **GOAL:** Create a macOS Tahoe virtual machine on a Proxmox VE 9 host and boot it to the macOS Recovery installer screen.
 No Mac hardware is required.
 Do not use the osx-proxmox GitHub repo — it no longer works reliably.